-NTDs coexist with poverty because they thrive where access to clean water and sanitation are limited and people live without protection from disease vectors.
-The NTDs also are recognized as a contributor to poverty since they can impair intellectual development in children, reduce school enrollment, and hinder economic productivity by limiting the ability of infected individuals to work.
+NTDs coexist with poverty because they thrive where access to clean water and sanitation is limited, and people live without protection from disease vectors.
+The NTDs also are recognized as a contributor to poverty since they can impair intellectual development in children, reduce school enrollment and hinder economic productivity by limiting the ability of infected individuals to work.

-With support for NTDs, USAID has become a global leader in large-scale implementation of integrated treatment programs for NTDs.
-Over the past 5 years, the U.S. Government has leveraged $3.1 billion in donated medicines, resulting in the delivery of more than 584.6 million treatments to approximately 257.9 million people through our integrated programs.
+Over the past 7 years, the U.S. Government has leveraged $6.7 billion in donated medicines, resulting in the delivery of more than 1 billion treatments to approximately 467.9 million people through our integrated programs.

 The success of the USAID NTD Program depends on key partnerships that include pharmaceutical companies and their donation programs, host-country governments, bilateral donors, NGOs, advocacy groups, philanthropic organizations, and implementing partners.